zandaqo/structurae/README.md

 #### Objects and Maps

-The objects by default are treated as C-like structs, the data is laid out sequentially with fixed sizes, all standard JavaScript values can be used as fields of objects, inluding other objects and arrays of fixed size.
-Here is a more involved example:
+Objects by default are treated as C-like structs, the data is laid out sequentially with fixed sizes, all standard JavaScript values are supported, inluding other objects and arrays of fixed size:

 ```typescript
 interface Friend {